 - servicing of ionising radiation apparatus or devices containing radioactive substances.

-If an employee is required to wear a lead gown during the course of their duties, the PMD should be worn under the gown.
+- If a lead apron is worn during a procedure that involves the use of radiation, the PMD should be worn under the apron.

 Recording personal radiation exposure

 Employers must keep a record of the doses received for each employee with a PMD, and these records should be regularly reviewed (e.g. quarterly).